 - a case history that includes gestational and birth history and any pertinent medical history;

-- a physical examination that includes developmental assessment, observations of physiologic and medical stability, and respiratory status;
+- a physical examination that includes a developmental assessment and an assessment of respiratory status;

 - an assessment of the infant’s ability to engage in non-nutritive sucking (NNS);

-- an assessment of suckling/swallowing problems and determination of abnormal anatomy and/or physiology associated with these findings, including a short fenulum (e.g. Francis, Krishnaswami, & McPheeters, 2015; Webb, Hao, & Hong, 2013);
+- an assessment of sucking/swallowing problems and a determination of abnormal anatomy and/or physiology that might be associated with these findings, including a short fenulum (e.g. Francis, Krishnaswami, & McPheeters, 2015; Webb, Hao, & Hong, 2013);

-- the identification of additional disorders that impact feeding and swallowing;
+- the identification of additional disorders that may have an impact on feeding and swallowing;

-- the determination of the optimal feeding method;
+- a determination of the optimal feeding method;

 - an assessment of duration of mealtime experience, including the need for supplemental oxygen;